wischmcj/pydar_utils/README.md

 # pydar_utils: Python Quantitative Structural Modeling for TLS LiDAR Data

-pydar_utils is a Python library for processing Terrestrial Laser Scanning (TLS) LiDAR point clouds and generating Quantitative Structural Models (QSM) of trees.
-The library provides comprehensive tools for tree isolation, structural analysis, and 3D reconstruction from point cloud data.
+pydar_utils is a Python library for processing Terrestrial Laser Scanning (TLS) LiDAR point clouds and extracting information regarding tree structural traits from trees found in said scans.
+The library provides comprehensive tools for tree isolation, structural trait estimation, and 3D surface-reconstruction from point cloud data.

 ## Overview

-pydar_utils focuses on two primary use cases:
+pydar_utils focuses on three primary use cases:
-1. **Tree Isolation**: Separating individual trees from surrounding man-made objects and other vegetation
+1. **Tree Isolation**: Separating individual trees from surrounding man-made objects and other vegetation.
-2. **Tree Segmentation**: Isolating and analyzing different parts of trees (trunk, branches, leaves) for structural modeling
+2. **Epiphyte Segmentation**: Isolating and analyzing different parts of trees (trunk, branches, leaves) as well as plants in and around the trees.
+3. **Ray Casting Similations**: Creation of 3D meshes representing objects and examining their characteristics via tensor intersection calculations.

 ## Key Features